 We created the visual identity, campaign and website for this ground-breaking reg-tech start-up and are actively advising on communications as founder Joanne Cooper fights for our digital rights.

 Hello Koalas is a bold, ambitious and imaginative sculpture project, which celebrates one of Australia’s iconic animals – the Koala.

 The world’s first festival to celebrate Australia’s iconic koala, Hello Koalas Festival (7 – 11 June 2018) is a brand new annual event first staged in June 2017, building on the success of the Hello Koalas Sculpture Trail.

-White Space Concepts was engaged as marketing and advertising agency for the festival and was tasked with directing and executing the marketing plan, as well as ensuring the maximisation of the $20,000 grant from Destination NSW and National Parks and Wildlife which came on as major sponsors.
+White Space Concepts was engaged as marketing and advertising agency for the festival and was tasked with directing and executing the marketing plan, as well as ensuring the maximisation of a grant from Destination NSW and National Parks and Wildlife which came on as major sponsors.

 WSC also had to collaborate with existing sponsors, attract new sponsors and promote 5+ events over the 4 days.